CourtlandScales/CourtlandScales/README.md

 - I'm from Mimai Florida
 - I’m interested in anime, programming, gardenning, working out, music, reading/writing, and poetry
 - I’m currently learning Computer science at MDC
-- I’m looking to collaborate on ...
+- I’m looking to collaborate on any project
 - This is how to reach me courtlandscales@gmail.com